Steps to learning to drive

 To work as a professional truck or bus driver, you need a Driver Certificate of Professional Competence (CPC).
 You can learn more about how to get a Driver CPC.

+You can get more information from the RSA website.
 You can apply for your driving test online (see ‘How to apply’ above) or send your completed application form and fee to the Driver Testing Section of the RSA at the address below.